ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

 - `res4, augment data`: combination of the above two variants
   - `flip_data = True, crop_data = True`

+From [**Fig. 7**](#fig-7) we can see that
+- Both flipping data and cropping data increase training loss (and error), but reduce test loss (and error) by a large margin;
+- A combination of both provides even better performance.

+This result implies that
+- Data augmentation can significantly reduce overfitting since we can generate much more data from a fixed dataset.

 <a name="fig-7"></a>
 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Deep%20Learning%20Experiments%20on%20CIFAR-10%20Dataset/Augment%20Data%20Comparison.png" caption="<b>Fig. 7:</b> Impact of data augmentation." width="100%" %}